Olical/oli.me.uk/_posts/2012-05-07-the-up-and-out-css-technique.md

 So you use it when you want an element to either pull it's self upwards or drag it's self downwards over other elements.
 I will show you how to accomplish something similar to the Facebook header but full width which makes for a great blog post style.

 To start you off, here is my example code.
+You can also [have a play with it on jsFiddle](http://jsfiddle.net/Wolfy87/E48MA/).

 ### HTML